ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 ### Response

-**Not Applicable** - The ACI-MTL platform uses **AWS Fargate exclusively** and does not use EBS volumes for container data persistence.
-EBS volumes are not supported with Fargate launch type.
+**Not Applicable** - The ACI-MTL platform uses **AWS Fargate exclusively**, and EBS volumes are not supported with Fargate launch type.

 ## ECS-023: Multi-Tenant Workloads